catchorg/Catch2/docs/configuration.md

 is equivalent with the out-of-the-box experience.

+## C++17 toggles

+    CATCH_CONFIG_CPP17_UNCAUGHT_EXCEPTIONS  // Use std::uncaught_exceptions instead of std::uncaught_exception

+Catch contains basic compiler/standard detection and attempts to use some C++17 features whenever appropriate.
+This automatic detection can be manually overridden in both directions, that is, a feature can be enabled by defining the macro in the table above, and disabled by using `_NO_` in the macro, e.g. `CATCH_CONFIG_NO_CPP17_UNCAUGHT_EXCEPTIONS`.

 ## Other toggles

     CATCH_CONFIG_COUNTER                    // Use __COUNTER__ to generate unique names for test cases